phundament/docs/6-tutorials/docker-webserver.md

 ### Customizing startup and webserver configuration

-You can build your custom container image on top of the [Phundament 4 Docker container](https://registry.hub.docker.com/u/phundament/app/) ([repository](https://github.com/phundament/docker)).
+You can build your custom container image on top of the [phd 4 Docker container](https://registry.hub.docker.com/u/phundament/app/) ([repository](https://github.com/phundament/docker)).
 Just use the `FROM` instruction in your `Dockerfile`

     FROM phundament/app